paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-050-national-flood-insurance.md

 (6) any other terms and conditions relating to insurance coverage or exclusion which may be necessary to carry out the purposes of this chapter.

-**(b) Regulations respecting amount of coverage** In addition to any other terms and conditions under subsection (a) of this section, such regulations shall provide that—
+**(b) Regulations respecting amount of coverage** In addition to any other terms and conditions under subsection (a), such regulations shall provide that—

 (1) any flood insurance coverage based on chargeable premium rates under [section 4015 of this title](./chapter-050-national-flood-insurance.md#section-4015) which are less than the estimated premium rates under [section 4014(a)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4014/a/1&num=0&edition=prelim) shall not exceed—